Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 This shows up the best in colors that are a bit muted.

-Be sure to check out my new watercolor brush set!
+Be sure to check out my watercolor brush set!
 It contains 30 brushes (15 strokes, 6 tapers for lettering, 4 paint splotch stamps, 3 paint splatter stamps, and 2 paint drip stamps.)

 You will receive a mini pack of watercolor brushes for Procreate.
 This set includes: